Lebanon Travel Advisory

 If you decide to travel to Lebanon:

-Border with Israel – Level 4: Do Not Travel
+Border with Syria – Level 4: Do Not Travel, Depart If You Are There

-The U.S. Embassy urges U.S. citizens to avoid travel to refugee settlements, which are prone to outbreaks of violence including shootings and explosions.
+The U.S. Embassy urges U.S. citizens to avoid travel to refugee settlements in Lebanon and depart if you are there.
+These settlements are prone to outbreaks of violence including shootings and explosions.

 Visit our website for Travel to High-Risk Areas.